Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Nuclear modeling of r-process input

 \subsection{Neutron captures}

-During the r-process phase, in which the temperature is large enough ($T \gtrsim 1$~GK), neutron captures and its inverse reaction, photo-dissociation, are in equilibrium.
-The rates become, however, relevant once the nucleosynthesis~process drops out of this equilibrium.
-As the temperature is cooler during this period, it is mainly neutron capture that matters.
+During the r-process phase, in which the temperature is large enough ($T \gtrsim 1$~GK), neutron captures and their inverse reactions, photo-dissociations, are in equilibrium.
+The rates become, however, relevant once the nucleosynthesis process drops out of this equilibrium.
+During this period of decreasing temperatures, it is mainly neutron capture that matters.

 The neutron capture and photo-dissociation rates for r-process nuclei (the latter can be derived by detailed balance from the former) are traditionally determined within the statistical model.
-This assumes a sufficiently high density of states in the daughter nucleus at the relevant capture energies just above the neutron threshold which is not given for the most neutron-rich nuclei close to the neutron dripline.
+This assumes a sufficiently high density of states in the daughter nucleus at the relevant capture energies just above the neutron threshold, which is not given for the most neutron-rich nuclei close to the neutron dripline.
 A systematic estimate about the range of nuclei for which the statistical model is applicable to calculate neutron capture rates is given in \cite{Rauscher.Thielemann.Kratz:1997}.
-It has been proposed that for the most neutron-rich nuclei the capture rates should be calculated within a direct-capture approach based on a potential \cite{Mathews1983,Otsuki.Typel.Martinez-Pinedo:2010,Xu.Goriely:2012,Xu.Goriely.ea:2014}.
-In such an approach the rate is often determined by a single resonance in the Gamow window \cite{Loens.Langanke.ea:2012}.
+It has been proposed that for the most neutron-rich nuclei the capture rates should be calculated within a direct-capture approach based on a potential \cite{Mathews1983,Rauscher.Bieber.ea:1998,Otsuki.Typel.Martinez-Pinedo:2010,Xu.Goriely:2012,Xu.Goriely.ea:2014}.
+In such an approach the rate is often determined by a single resonance in the Gamow window~\citep{Loens.Langanke.ea:2012}.
 This makes rate predictions quite uncertain, as nuclear models are not capable to predict the resonance energies with sufficient accuracy.
 It has therefore been suggested to describe the final states by a level density rather than by discrete levels \cite{Goriely:1997,Ejnisman.Goldman.ea:1998}.
-Calculations of neutron capture rates which include a statistical component and a direct contribution are reported in \cite{Mocelj.Rauscher.ea:2007}.
+Calculations of neutron capture rates, which include a statistical component and a direct contribution, are reported in \citet{Mocelj.Rauscher.ea:2007}.